xcart/xcart-docs/_pages/kb_en/payments/SecureTrading/admin.md

 order: 110
 published: true
 ---
-In addition to the regular {% link "order processing facilities" ref_6q6Mj9CC %} Secure Trading allows also to void and refund orders in full and/or partially paid with this payment method directly in the X-Cart Admin area.
+In addition to the regular {% link "order processing facilities" ref_6q6Mj9CC %} Secure Trading allows also to void and refund orders in full and/or partially and check the callback details of the orders paid with this payment method directly in the X-Cart Admin area.

+## Void and Refund

 A store admin can void an order paid with Secure Trading payments only within the same day the order was placed.
 At 00:00 AM (UTC) next day to the order was paid Secure Trading settles  transactions and void operations become inavailable.
 A cart admin can only refund the orders placed the day before or earlier.